Options

 OPT_IGNORE_PATTERNS

-Keys matching these patterns will not be stored in Relay’s in-memory cache.
+Keys matching these patterns will not be stored in Relay’s in-memory cache and not trigger invalidation events.

 $relay->setOption(Relay::OPT_IGNORE_PATTERNS, [